BoschSamuel/QizGloria/README.md

 Our "Hello World!" notebook involves training parameters for a 1-qubit rotation, in order to attain a target expectation value.
 The specified cost function is the mean squared error and the chosen torch optimiser is Adam.

+UPDATE: this project has been integrated in the Qiskit Open Source Textbook.
+Have a look over [there](https://qiskit.org/textbook/ch-machine-learning/machine-learning-qiskit-pytorch.html) for cleaned code and extended explanations!

 ![qizgloria-front](./qizgloria-front.JPG?raw=true)